GeoMOER/geoAI/docs/units/_spotlight01/spotlight01-00_overview.md

 ---

 Getting started with your own GitHub page using Jekyll and Minimal Mistakes.
-Das Erstellen von GitHub pages mithilfe von Jekyll ermöglicht es dir schnell, einfach und (hoffentlich) unkomliziert eine eigene Website zu bauen, mit deren Hilfe du deine Ergebnisse schön präsentieren kannst.
+Creating GitHub pages using Jekyll allows you to quickly, easily and (hopefully) effortlessly build your own website, with the help of which you can present your results.

 <!--more-->
 # zu Jekyll
-Jekyll ermöglicht es dir mithilfe von Markdown files tolle Websites zu erstellen...
+Jekyll allows you to create websites using Markdown files...

 # zu GitHub pages
-Du kannst deine mit Jekyll erstellte Seite einfach auf GitHub hosten...
+You can easily host your site created with Jekyll on GitHub....